How to Calculate Your PPC Budget: A Guide for Businesses

 Using that value for the number of customers (NoC), you can then establish your PPC budget sufficient for your company size as follows:

-How the Size of Your Company will Impact Your PPC Budget
+How the Size of Your Company Impacts Your PPC Ad Spend

 Proper budgeting for a PPC campaign requires significant attention from your marketing team or managed service provider.
 However, the benefits of a well-defined and executed campaign can have an immediate impact on your bottom line.